Endometriosis

 • Bleeding or spotting between your cycle

-You experience these symptoms because the endometrial tissue growing outside your uterus behaves as if it’s still inside your womb.
+These symptoms occur because the endometrial tissue located outside the uterus continues to act like it’s inside the womb, thickening, breaking down, and bleeding with each menstrual cycle.
 It bleeds and attempts to shed every month, but doesn’t have an easy point of departure.
 It can block your fallopian tubes, cause ovarian cysts, lead to inflammation, and create scar tissue that results in pelvic pain.
 It can prevent you from getting pregnant.

 How is endometriosis diagnosed?